kaliRegenold/SeniorDesign/DesignDoc/source/testing.rst

 The navigation system finds a path from the robot's current location to the goal and controls how the robots drives along the path.
-The system takes in location data from the localization system, plans a route to a goal, and feeds wheel speed signals to the drive motors top move the robot.
+The system takes in location data from the localization system, plans a route to a goal, and feeds wheel speed signals to the drive motors to move the robot.
 The simple physical tests used for this algorithm consist of placing the robot down at a set location on the field and manually enter a goal location to drive to.
 With no obstacles the navigation system should plan a straight line path and follow the line, stopping